tiannian/OVR/README.md

         --btm-algo <BTM_ALGO>
             [default: Fair]

+        --btm-enable
+            Global switch of btm functions

     -C, --btm-cap <BTM_CAP>
             [default: 100]

         --chain-id <CHAIN_ID>
-            The ID of your chain, an unsigned integer [default: 0]
+            The ID of your chain, an unsigned integer [default: 9527]

         --chain-name <CHAIN_NAME>
             A custom name of your chain [default: NULL]